 If you are a new leader and you enjoyed this, you might like:

-If you’ve recently taken up a leadership role in a startup and high growth businesses then check out A collection of the best articles & books for new leaders, a list of bitesize articles to influence your leadership thinking.
+If you’ve recently taken up a management or leadership role in a startup or high growth businesses then check out A collection of the best articles & books for new leaders, a list of bitesize articles to influence your leadership thinking.